ptitSeb/box64/docs/README.md

 ----

 Running Unity games is a hit or miss for now.
 Unity uses Mono (which uses signals that are not always emulated in a 100% accurate way).
-You should also note that some Unity3D games require OpenGL 3+ which can be tricky to provide on ARM SBC (single-board computers) for now.
+You should also note that some Unity3D games require OpenGL 3+ which can be tricky to provide on ARM SBC (single-board computers).
-So, not all Unity games work and can require a high OpenGL profile, but many actualy works now
+So, not all Unity games work and can require a high OpenGL profile, but many actualy work now.
 Hint: on Pi4, use `MESA_GL_VERSION_OVERRIDE=3.2` and with Panfrost use `PAN_MESA_DEBUG=gl3` to use higher profile if the game starts then quits before showing anything.

 ----